 Students living in residence halls are required to carry a meal plan during the academic year.
 All new students will be assigned to an unlimited meal plan, and adjustments to the meal plan can be made with the business office by the 8th day of classes.
 After the 8th day of classes, refunds are not available.
 Appeals to the meal plans for diet or other restrictions can be made with the Dean of Students before the 8th day of each semester.
-Residence hall meal plans do not roll over from one week to the next.
+Residence hall unlimited meal plans do not roll over from one week to the next.
+Residence Hall block meal plans are designed to be used throughout the semester of purchase.
 Dining dollars do roll over from fall to spring semester as long as a meal plan is purchased for spring.
 All dining dollars expire on the last day of finals for the spring semester and do not carry forward from year to year.

-Unlimited meal plan (with \$50 dining dollars) \$2,193.90 14 meal plan (with \$100 dining dollars) \$2,132.49 10 meal plan (with \$150 dining dollars)
+Unlimited meal plan (with \$125 dining dollars) \$2470.00 Unlimited meal plan (with \$50 dining dollars) \$2400.00 Block 225 meals/semester (with \$100 dining dollars) \$2180.00 Block 175 meals/semester (with \$150 dining dollars) \$1870.00